 Visual and Experience

-If you want to have a cocktail bar inside your salon, a fish tank, or live music, you could also arrange for this – a shipping container gives you complete flexibility over its design.
+If you want to have a cocktail bar inside your salon, a fish tank, or live music, you could also arrange for this – you have complete flexibility over its design.
 You can also add ramps to enable wheelchair access as well as the easy loading and unloading of deliveries.

 Size and Layout

-A shipping container also allows you to have control over the size and layout of your hair salon – as long as it fits into the space where you want to put it, of course.
-You can use a single small 10ft container, for example, for a small intimate salon, or you can join several 40ft containers together for a grand, vast construction if you wish.
-Click here for more information on container dimensions.
+A shipping unit also allows you to have control over the size and layout of your hair salon – as long as it fits into the space where you want to put it, of course.
+You can use a single small 10ft box, for example, for a small intimate salon, or you can join several 40ft units together for a grand, vast construction if you wish.
+Click here for more information on internal and external dimensions.

 Within the construction, you can then design your own layout with partition walls, perhaps for separate booths, kitchens, bathrooms, and stock rooms, for example.

-Compared to buying or renting premises, a converted shipping container can be very cost-effective.
+Compared to buying or renting premises, a conversion can be very cost-effective.
 The cost of renting the land to put it on can be less than renting a building and if you can put your hair salon on land that you already have, it can be even better.

-In addition, extra space can be made within the shipping container for storage, allowing you to make some extra money by selling products such as shampoo, conditioner, and other hair paraphernalia.
+In addition, extra space can be made within your salon for storage, allowing you to make some extra money by selling products such as shampoo, conditioner, and other hair paraphernalia.

-When you are thinking about customising a shipping container you will need to make some adaptations to make the space suitable for you to be in.
+When you are thinking about customising a cargo unit you will need to make some adaptations to make the space suitable for you to be in.
 This includes adding an insulating lining to ensure that it doesn’t get too hot or too cold, adequate ventilation, a connection to a water source and drainage, electrical and light packages, and the furniture that is required.